CSS-Electronics/canedge-azure-cloud-terraform/README.md

 - `YOUR_DATABASE_NAME` with your desired Synapse database name (e.g. `database1`)
 - `CSS_GITHUB_TOKEN` with the github token provided by CSS Electronics
   - *Get the token from the [CANedge Intro](https://www.csselectronics.com/pages/can-bus-hardware-software-docs) (Process/MF4 decoders/Parquet data lake - interfaces/Azure)*

+> [!NOTE]
+> Pay-as-you-go subscriptions are limited to 2 active Synapse workspaces and the deployment fails if you have reached this quota limit.
+In this case, remove any unused workspaces and deploy again

 ----------

 ## Troubleshooting